Acizza/anup/README.md

 The first time you watch a series, you will need to specify the path to it with the `-p` flag.
 Since you can specify a name for the series, you will not have to provide the path again.
 For example, to save a newly obtained series as "toradora", with "~/anime/Toradora" as the path, you can launch the program like so:

-`tranim.sh toradora -p ~/anime/Toradora`
+`anup.sh toradora -p ~/anime/Toradora`

 The next time you want to watch the series, you can simply launch the program with the saved series name.
 For example, to watch the saved series "toradora" again:

-`tranim.sh toradora`
+`anup.sh toradora`

 The first time you launch the program, it will ask you for your MyAnimeList username and password, and save it by default.
 If you do not want your password to be saved, you can launch the program with the `--dontsavepass` flag.
 If you do want your password saved, please keep in mind that it is **NOT** securely encrypted.

 When you play a series for the first time, the program will search MyAnimeList for the name detected in the episode files, and prompt you to select which series you are actually watching.
-It will then create a file in the same directory called `.tranim` that will save your selection so you do not have to enter it again.
+It will then create a file in the same directory called `.anup` that will save your selection so you do not have to enter it again.

 After you select the series you want to watch (or play the series again later), the program will open the next unwatched episode of the series in your default video player.
 Once you exit the video player, the program will automatically increment the watched episode count on your MyAnimeList profile and prompt you to either rate the series, drop it, put it on hold, play the next episode, or exit the program.